pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## 👀 Q AWS Task Orchestrator and Executor (AWSTOE)
 Use the AWS Task Orchestrator and Executor (AWSTOE) application `to orchestrate complex workflows`, `modify system configurations`, and `test your systems without writing code`.
 This application uses a declarative document schema.
 Because it is a standalone application, it does not require additional server setup.

-## `*Q` AwS Origin Shield
-Enabling the Origin Shield ``feature`` in `CloudFront` helps reduce the load on the origin server by `adding` an additional `caching layer` _between_ `CloudFront edge locations` and `the origin.
-It improves cache hit ratios and reduces the number of requests hitting the origin by serving content from the Origin Shield cache.

 ## 👀 AWS Cost
 In ``AWS Cost`` and ``Usage Reports``, you can choose to have AWS `publish billing reports` to an `Amazon Simple Storage` Service (Amazon S3) bucket that you own.
 You can receive reports that break down your costs by the hour or month, by product or product resource, or by tags that you define yourself.
 AWS updates the report in your bucket once a day in a comma-separated value (CSV) format.
 You can view the reports using spreadsheet software such as Microsoft Excel or Apache OpenOffice Calc or access them from an application using the Amazon S3 API.